getsetgames/Swipe/README.md

 # Swipe

-A plugin for Unreal Engine 4 that exposes swipes on mobile devices as events in blueprints.
+A plugin for Unreal Engine 4 that exposes touches and swipes on mobile devices as events in blueprints.
 This allows you to respond to swipes on a touchscreen as if they were buttons being pressed.

 ## Setup